joejcollins/rhapsody-angel/queens/2021-winnie.md

 ## 2021 Marked Queen

+2022-05-21 Saw eggs and grubs but didn't see the queen, they are a bit light on stores so I put on a feeder.

 2022-05-14 Very busy, back filling, some uncharged queen cups.
 There were drones and a whole lot of brood to come out so I decided to do a preemptive split and made up [Yasmin]({{ site.baseurl }}/queens/2022-yasmin.html) on the original site.

 2022-05-05 Very busy, removed entrance block and added a super.
 No signs of swarming.
 Saw the queen, she looked fine.